A rich chocolate cake soaked in butterscotch and sweetened condensed milk with creamy topping makes this amazing Heath Bar Cake recipe.

 Adding extra ingredients to help enhance the flavors that you desire will make a basic cake mix taste so much better.
 This Heath Bar Cake is really rich and moist with a sweet crunch from the Heath Bars on top.
 The whipped topping is a perfect way to add additional texture and creaminess and perfectly compliments the richness that the sweetened condensed milk and butterscotch topping add.

 We’re already planning what variations of this cake we’ll make next.
-My husband thinks that Butterfinger Candy Bars would be great.
+My husband thinks that Butterfinger Candy Bars would make another great option.
 I think about any candy bar with a little bit of crunch would be fun to try.

 - Bake chocolate cake per directions on the box.
 Poke holes over the entire top of cake with the handle of a wooden spoon.